CreatorOS/Interface/Learn.md

 ## Interacting with Uniswap contracts

-Uniswap is a decentralized crypt tradind protocal.
+Uniswap is a decentralized crypto trading protocol.
 We can interact with it by declaring it's interface and providing a definition of functions we want to use from that contract.

 Let's declare a UniswapV2Factory interface: